sulaimonao/self_hosted_search_engine/frontend/README.md

 npm run lint       # ESLint (includes TypeScript checks)
 ```

+> The dev UI listens on `http://localhost:3100` (or `http://127.0.0.1:3100`).
+Both hosts are pre-whitelisted via `allowedDevOrigins` in `next.config.mjs`, eliminating the usual cross-origin warning banner.

 ## Environment variables

 - `NEXT_PUBLIC_API_BASE_URL`: Absolute base URL for backend requests.
 Leave blank when the SPA is served by Flask in production.